-Given the enormity of Canada, it is a stroke of geographical luck for visitors that two of the most popular destinations - Toronto and Niagara Falls - are a mere 90 minute drive from one another.
+Given the enormous size of Canada, it is a stroke of geographical luck for visitors that two of the most popular destinations - Toronto and Niagara Falls — are a mere 90-minute drive from one another.
 Both are located in Southern Ontario, close to the U.S. border.

 Two Days in Toronto, One in Niagara Falls

 With three days available, most people will want to spend two days in Toronto and one in Niagara Falls.
 Whereas Toronto is a big city with a range of interesting things to see, from architecture and museums to shopping and dining, one day is sufficient to take in the spectacle of the Falls and explore the town, which largely comprises tchotchke shops, restaurants, rides, and games.

 Nevertheless, just next door to Niagara Falls is Niagara-on-the-Lake, a delightful historic town with gentrified heritage homes, lush gardens and an enchanting main drag.
 In addition, the surrounding Niagara Wine Region is a charming stretch of more than 100 rambling wineries, boutiques, restaurants, delectable to all the senses.